 You won’t be successful in design without precision.
 If you don’t pay close attention to the details, your final product will always look a little off.
-For example, when you need to center an object you can’t just get it close and call it good.
+For example, when you need to center a shape in Photoshop you can’t just get it close and call it good.
 If it’s not dead-center, it will look sloppy.

 Hello!
 I’m Cara and I admit that sometimes I get impatient with the little details when I’m working in Photoshop.
 However, those little details really count if I want to produce a result that my clients love.